findgriffin/hactar/README.md

  1. add meme/bookmark with text/description
  2. search meme by topic/keywords

 Betty likes to keep to-do lists.
-Hactar will accept various events and attempt to prioritise them for betty.
-Events can have information attached to them, due dates and contain subevents.
+Hactar will accept various actions and attempt to prioritise them for betty.
+Actions can have information attached to them, due dates and contain subactions.

 Data model
 ----------